($1,254) Cost to ship a car from Tampa, FL to San Diego, CA

 The best Tampa to San Diego car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Tampa to San Diego:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Tampa to San Diego:

 - Best for Real-Time Tracking: Nexus Auto Transport